-The Company has experienced recurring operating losses and has an accumulated deficit of \$34,598,770 and shareholders' equity of \$1,463,041 at December 31, 2018.
-In addition, the Company has working capital of \$1,403,864 at December 31, 2018 and negative cash flow from operating activities of \$4,236,187.
+The Company has experienced recurring operating losses and has an accumulated deficit of \$36,227,430 and shareholders' equity of \$264,234 at June 30, 2019.
+In addition, the Company has working capital of \$205,057 at June 30, 2019 and negative cash flow from operating activities of \$1,535,007.
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
 These factors create material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
-The Company's continued operations, as intended, are dependent upon its ability to raise additional funding to meet its obligations and commitments (as disclosed in Note 1 of the Company's audited consolidated financial statements for the year ended December 31, 2018) and to attain profitable operations.
+The Company's continued operations, as intended, are dependent upon its ability to raise additional funding to meet its obligations and commitments and to attain profitable operations.
 Management's plan in this regard is to raise equity financing as required.
 There are no assurances that the Company will be successful in achieving these goals.
+These condensed consolidated interim financial statements do not include adjustments to the amounts and classifications of assets and liabilities and reported expenses that might be necessary should the Company be unable to continue as a going concern, which could be material.

-The Company's audited consolidated financial statements for the year ended December 31, 2018 do not include adjustments to the amounts and classifications of assets and liabilities and reported expenses that might be necessary should the Company be unable to continue as a going concern, which would be material.
+The Company's condensed consolidated interim financial statements for the six months ended June 30, 2019 do not include adjustments to the amounts and classifications of assets and liabilities and reported expenses that might be necessary should the Company be unable to continue as a going concern, which would be material.

-The audited consolidated financial statements for the year ended December 31, 2018 have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern, which assume that the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-The Company's cash position at December 31, 2018 was \$1,293,079 an increase of \$550,716 from the December 31, 2017 balance of \$742,363.
+The condensed consolidated interim financial statements for the six months ended June 30, 2019 have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to a going concern, which assume that the Company will realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.

+The Company's cash position at June 30, 2019 was \$187,925, a decrease of \$1,105,154 from the December 31, 2018 balance of \$1,293,079.
 The Company does not know of any trends, demand, commitments, events or uncertainties that will result in, or that are reasonably likely to result in, its liquidity either materially increasing or decreasing at present or in the foreseeable future.
 Material increases or decreases in liquidity are substantially determined by the success or failure of the exploration programs.
 The Company does not have any loans or bank debt and there are no restrictions on the use of its cash resources.